Pop a Top: Content

 The narrator, a bar patron, asks the tender to open another bottle of beer for him, and then he'll go.
 He commences to tell the bartender about his grief because his girl left him, and either he'll hide it with beer, or he'll be at home remembering heɾ.
 The sound of a metal "pop-top" can being opened was a novelty, and that is a significant factor in the creating of this song.
 The metallic click and hiss sound of opening this type of container is featured several times in the song.

 Music video

 The music video for Jackson's version was directed by Steven Goldmann, and features Cledus T. Judd.

-The video begins with Cledus singing a parody of "Here in the Real World", which is titled as "Here in the Beer World".
-He opens the refrigerator door to grab a bottle of beer called "POP A TOP", and suddenly finding himself at a black tie event, while Alan Jackson performs the song onstage.
-The video switches between shots of Jackson and his band performing, Cledus socializing, and various people transforming into country versions of themselves whenever a glass passes in front of the camera.
-At the end of the video, Cledus finds himself back in his kitchen, and frantically opens too many beers to "get the magic back."
+The video opens with Judd briefly singing a parody of "Here in the Real World" ("Here in the Beer World") as he walks to the refrigerator to get a bottle of beer.
+Upon opening the bottle, he suddenly finds himself at a black tie event where Alan Jackson is performing.
+The video switches between shots of Jackson and his band onstage, Judd socializing, and various people transforming into drunk, working-class, or "country" versions of themselves whenever a glass passes in front of the camera.
+As the song ends, Judd finds himself back in his kitchen just as he was about to kiss a beautiful woman, and frantically starts opening more beers to try and "get the magic back."